texastribune/scuole-data/README.md

 ### Campus coordinates
 These files are updated approximately once every year, and should be downloaded as GeoJSONs.
 Campus coordinates data can be a bit dated, and likely includes some "zombie schools" which have closed or otherwise have zero enrollment.

-## District and campus models

-Each year, there's a possibility that campuses and districts change names, are added, or are removed.
-We rely on the `reference.csv` in each year's TAPR folder to create a `entities.csv` file that will create models for districts and campuses.

-Instructions on how to take the `reference.csv` and create a new `entities.csv` are in the [`format_new_entities` Jupyter Notebook](https://github.com/texastribune/scuole-data/blob/carla_readme_changes/format_new_entities.ipynb) — we should be doing this every year.

-We do some district and campus name re-formatting in the Jupyter Notebook (i.e. Cayuga H S --> Cayuga High School).
-Abbreviations, the Regex for those abbreviations, and the string to replace them with are in `campus_name_abbrev_guidelines.xlsx`.

-When you update entitites in [the scoule database](https://github.com/texastribune/scuole#updating-entities), you will be erasing the existing district and campus models and then re-adding every district and campus based on that `entities.csv`.
-This should take care of districts and schools that get renamed/removed/added.

 ## AskTED
 **Released: as information is updated**